MikeyJ-Eng/eleventy-base-blog/content/blog/firstpost.md

     <br><button type="button" onclick="WhatShallIWear()">What shall I wear?</button>
     <br><br><br>
     <h3 id="calculateTip">Task: Make a program to calculate a tip</h3>
-    <br>Create variables for the pre-tip total and the tip percentage
+    Create variables for the pre-tip total and the tip percentage
     <br>Calculate the new total
     <br>Output a sentence to the page (Console, Window, and Document): <br>Your total bill, with tip, is £22.00.
     <br><br>Additional: